- Requests for a Housing Accommodation

 The College aims to email offers of assignment to students by 9pm on Friday, March 1, 2019.

-Students will need to submit the Disability Housing Acceptance Form (provided via email along with the specific room assignment) to the Residential Life & Housing office (110 Sulzberger) by 4pm on Wednesday, March 6, 2019 to accept or decline their assignment (in order to take part in the Lottery or live off-campus).
+Students offered a Pre-Lottery placement will need to submit the Disability Housing Acceptance Form (provided via email along with the specific room assignment) to the Residential Life & Housing office (110 Sulzberger) by 4pm on Wednesday, March 6, 2019 to accept or decline their assignment (in order to take part in the Lottery or live off-campus).
+If the students requested a pull-in, the pull-in will need to sign the form as well (to accept or decline).

 All students who wish to live in campus housing next year must register for Room Selection (between 1pm on Wednesday, March 6, and 1pm on Wednesday, March 13, 2019).
-This both includes students who accept a Disability Housing placement AND those who wish to take part in the Lottery instead.
+This both includes students who accept a Pre-Lottery disability placement AND those who wish to take part in the Lottery instead.

 Students who take part in the Lottery but are not able to select a space at their appointment that meets their needs should sign up for the Guaranteed List (instead of picking a space).
 Non-rising-Seniors who pick a space during the Lottery will not be able to apply for room changes over the summer, unless they receive a new diagnosis and need for accommodation.

-All accommodations are based on availability.
+All accommodations made over the summer are based on availability.
 The College will do its best to accommodate a student's medical needs following the Lottery if new needs arise or if you are on the Guaranteed List.
-However, if you declined a previously offered accommodation, the College cannot guarantee that a space will open up that can meet your needs.
+However, if you declined a previously offered accommodation, the College cannot guarantee that a comparable space will open up that can meet your needs.